-- Securely manage electronically held information in line with Meeting digital and technology standards in schools and colleges and Early Years practitioners: using cyber security to protect your settings - NCSC.GOV.UK (see also Online Safety) - Manage requests for access to personal information we hold (known as subject access requests).
+- Securely manage electronically held information in line with Meeting digital and technology standards in schools and colleges (see also Online Safety) - Manage requests for access to personal information we hold (known as subject access requests).

-Details of our processes and how to request access to personal information we hold are outlined in Cyber Security Response and Recovery Plan.
-See Statutory policies for schools and academy trusts:
+Details of our processes and how to request access to personal information we hold are outlined in (insert link/reference to Data Protection Policies here.
+See Data protection in schools - Guidance ; Information Commissioners Office Guidance for Organisations